Alastair McCorquodale

 Alastair McCorquodale (5 December 1925 – 27 February 2009) was a British athlete and cricketer.
 His son married Lady Sarah Spencer, a sister of Diana, Princess of Wales.

 McCorquodale was educated at Harrow where he opened the bowling for the 1st XI in the 1948 Eton v Harrow match at Lord's.
 He represented Britain in Athletics at the 1948 Olympic Games in London.
 He was denied a bronze medal in the 100m final by a photo finish, but won a silver medal in the 4 × 100 m relay.
 He never ran again.

 He also represented the Free Foresters, Marylebone Cricket Club in 1948 and Middlesex in three matches in 1951, as a left-handed batsman and a right-arm fast bowler.
 He toured Canada with MCC in 1951–52.
 He was the seventh oldest living Middlesex first-class cricketer prior to his death.

 Early life

 McCorquodale was born in Hillhead, Glasgow City, on 5 December 1925.
-He was from Hatfield Place, Hatfield Peverel, the son of Kenneth McCorquodale.
+He was from Hatfield Place, Hatfield Peverel, the son of Major Kenneth McCorquodale (a grandson of George McCorquodale, founder of McCorquodale printing company, and a member of the McCorquodale family).

 He spent his childhood growing up in Essex, and was educated at Harrow School.
 He was in both the football and cricket first XIs, and was in Elmfield House.